A recent email asked: “What is a reasonable goal to ask a development person to raise for a non-profit organization?

 That expectation – edict – is based totally on ignorance regarding how money is raised for most nonprofit organizations.

 Unfortunately, I have heard of such numbers before.
 Different numbers, at different times, because they are almost always made up by people who know no better.

-Any boss telling the development officer that she or he must work to such an 8 to 10-times-money-raised number, as it is relates to the development officer’s salary, needs to tell everyone else why and how they came up with that meaningless formula.
+Any boss telling the development officer that she or he must work to such an 8 to 10-times-money-raised number, as it relates to the development officer’s salary, needs to tell everyone else why and how they came up with that meaningless formula.

 For that matter, why ten times?
 Why not fifteen, or twenty, or five?
 You get the idea.
 There is no sense or order to such a ratio.
-And how could there be justification further to throw out an 8-10 salary-X range, where the difference could be huge in the amount ordered to be raise.
+And how could there be justification further to throw out an 8-10 salary-X range, where the difference could be huge in the amount ordered to be raised?